 I choose the three tasks that are most important on a daily basis, and then on a weekly basis, and I track and monitor how those are working for me.
-You can find the trackers I use below and you can find more detailed explanations by clicking the post links below.
+You can find the trackers I use below and you can find more detailed explanations by following the links below.

 - Check out my post Just Three Things for how I choose my daily top three